omicscodeathon/neurovar/README.md

 ## Operation

-The tool is plateform independant.
+The tool is platform independant.

-All requirments are installed automaticly.
+All requirments are installed automatically.

 ## Contributors